MSEdgeExplainers

 navigator.playHaptics(effect, intensity);

 The API always returns undefined.
-No haptics is played if the last input device is not haptics-capable.
+No haptic is played if the last input device is not haptics-capable.
+If sticky user activation has expired, the call is silently ignored.

 }